Pizza0409/Final-Project/Readme.md

 A Yolo tool using Flet.

 Warning!!!
-The path should not contain non-English letters.
+The path should not contain non-English letters and download the yolov3-coco.